kulaviak/raman/README.md

 # Raman
-Windows application for evaluating Raman spectra.
+Windows application for evaluation of Raman spectra.
 Fully compatible with Windows 10 and onwards.